teelahti/AzureCorsSetter/README.md

 Simple [ScriptCS](http://scriptcs.net/) scripts to manage Azure storage account's CORS headers.
 Created in frustration as there are no readymade methods in the Azure SDK.

-Many CORS headers that this script sets fixed; change setCors.csx to suit your needs.
+Many CORS headers that this script sets are hard coded; change setCors.csx to suit your needs.

 Methods: